SHird/PRGmatic/README.txt

 Parameter Settings
 Minimum number of reads to call an allele (5):
-To generate the pseudo-reference genome, the pipeline calls �high confidence alleles� from clusters within an individual.
+To generate the pseudo-reference genome, the pipeline calls "high confidence alleles" from clusters within an individual.
 This parameter sets the minimum number of reads you want for a cluster to be called an allele.
 If you would like to use the default, type 5.
 If you would like a more conservative p-rg, enter a higher number, if you would like to be more liberal, enter a lower number.

 Minimum % identity to call a locus (90):
 To generate the p-rg, the pipeline clusters the high-confidence alleles at a given percent identity (similarity).
 90% seems to work pretty well.